-- Policy SAF-20: All new development shall comply with established fire safety standards.
-Design plans shall be referred to the appropriate fire agency for comment as to: - 1) Adequacy of water supply. - 2) Site design for fire department access in and around structures. - 3) Ability for a safe and efficient fire department response. - 4) Traffic flow and ingress/egress for residents and emergency vehicles. - 5) Site-specific built-in fire protection. - 6) Potential impacts to emergency services and fire department response. - 12.
-That the proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.
+Policy SAF-20: All new development shall comply with established fire safety standards.
+Design plans shall be referred to the appropriate fire agency for comment as to:

+1) Adequacy of water supply.

+2) Site design for fire department access in and around structures.

+3) Ability for a safe and efficient fire department response.

+4) Traffic flow and ingress/egress for residents and emergency vehicles.

+5) Site-specific built-in fire protection.

+6) Potential impacts to emergency services and fire department response.

+12. That the proposed use would not require a new water system or improvement causing significant adverse effects, either individually or cumulatively, on the affected groundwater basin in Napa County, unless that use would satisfy any of the other criteria specified for approval or waiver of a groundwater permit under Sections 13.15.070 or 13.15.080 of the County Code.

 Analysis: The project is consistent with General Plan Conservation Policies CON-53 and CON-55, which require that applicants, who are seeking discretionary land use approvals, prove that adequate water supplies are available to serve the proposed use without causing significant negative impacts to shared groundwater resources.
-A Tier II Water Availability Analysis was completed by Summit Engineering, Incorporated on December 29, 2015 which included a parcel specific recharge evaluation.
-According to the recharge evaluation, "the annual recharge estimated for the parcel is 36.7 ac-ft/year for a normal year or 23.4 acft/year for a drought year" (Water Availability Analysis, Etude Winery, Napa, California APN 047-230-033, 2015).
-The existing and estimated project water demand of 14.1 af/yr is below the 36.7 af/yr estimated annual parcel groundwater recharge.
-The proposed project would not result in a substantial increase the demand of ground water supplies or interfere with groundwater recharge or lowering of the local groundwater level.
-According to Napa County environmental resource mapping (Water Deficient Areas/Storage Areas), the project site is not located within a water deficient area and the County is not aware of, nor has it received any reports of groundwater deficiencies in the area.
-Because the projected water demand for the project is below the estimated mean estimated groundwater availability acre feet per year for the parcel, the requested Use Permit Major Modification is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
+A Tier I Water Availability Analysis was completed by Applied Civil Engineering on April 7, 2015.
+The proposed addition of wine production to the property will increase groundwater use on the site by 1.27 AF/year.
+Presently, the existing vineyard, residence, and landscaping are estimated to require 8.18 AF/year.
+With the addition of the winery, estimated overall groundwater use will increase to 9.45 AF/year.
+Wine production process water accounts for 0.64 AF of the increase, with new winery landscaping accounting for 0.50 AF of the increase.
+Winery domestic water use for employees, visitors and marketing events is estimated to require 0.17 AF/year.
+The project site is located on the Valley Floor and qualifies for application of the annual one acre-foot of water per parcel acre criterion.
+The general vicinity southeast of Calistoga has no record of groundwater basin deficiency, and LSCE monitoring records conducted with the GRAC indicated that the Valley Floor criterion is supported at this location.
+The subject property has an overall size of 28.8 acres, and with groundwater use going from 8.18 AF/year to 9.45 AF/year, estimated groundwater use is well below the threshold.
+Therefore the project is considered not to have a potential to significantly impact groundwater resources.
+Because the projected water demand for the project is below the estimated water availability acre feet per year for the parcel, the requested Use Permit is consistent with General Plan Goals CON-10 and CON-11, as well as the policies mentioned above that support reservation and sustainable use of groundwater for agricultural and related purposes.
 The project will not require a new water system or other improvements and will not have a negative impact on local groundwater.